 Finland makes use of its previous experience of mediation and will continue to further enhance its mediation capacity.

-Minister for Foreign Affairs Timo Soini has appointed Member of Parliament Jutta Urpilainen to act as his Special Representative on Mediation.
 The Ministry for Foreign Affairs enrols Finnish public servants on international mediation training courses and examines opportunities for developing more systematic and extensive mediation capacity and competencies.

 The first Finnish study book on mediation "Rauhanvälitys – suomalaisia näkökulmia" (Mediation – Finnish perspectives) was published in 2014, sponsored by the Ministry for Foreign Affairs and edited by KATU - the Civil Society Conflict Prevention Network.

 The annual Ahtisaari Day, organised by the Crisis Management Initiative (CMI), the Ministry for Foreign Affairs, the National Board of Education and the Ministry of Education and Culture, seeks to enhance information about mediation at all levels in society.

 The Ministry for Foreign Affairs has a mediation team and a national Mediation Coordination Group, which convenes under the Ministry's leadership.

 The Coordination Group gathers actors relevant to mediation from different sectors of society to share information about mediation and peace processes and to explore possible forms of cooperation.

 Group of Friends of Mediation in the UN